bugzmanov/nes_ebook/src/chapter_6_4.md

 > Note: We are still using randomly picked colors from a system palette just to see shapes

 Again we need to intercept the program execution to read the screen state.
 On the real console, PPU is drawing one pixel each PPU clock cycle.
 However, we can take a shortcut.
-Instead of reading part of screen state on each PPU clock tick, we can wait untill the full screen is ready and read it in one go.
+Instead of reading part of the screen state on each PPU clock tick, we can wait until the full screen is ready and read in one go.

-> **WARNING** This is quite a drastic simplification, that limits type of games it will be possible to play on the emulator. </br><br/>More advanced games used a lot of tricks to enrich gaming experience.
+> **WARNING** This is quite a drastic simplification that limits the types of games it will be possible to play on the emulator. </br><br/>More advanced games used a lot of tricks to enrich the gaming experience.
 > For example, changing scroll in the middle of the frame (so-called <a href="https://wiki.nesdev.com/w/index.php/PPU_scrolling#Split_X_scroll">split scroll</a>) or changing palette colors. <br/><br/>
 > This simplification wouldn't affect first-gen NES games much.
-But the majority of NES games would require more accurancy in PPU emulation.
+But the majority of NES games would require more accuracy in PPU emulation.

-On the real console, PPU is actively drawing screen state on a TV screen during 0 - 240 scanlines, during scanlines 241 - 262 the CPU is updating the state of PPU for the next frame, then the cycle repeats.
+On the real console, PPU is actively drawing screen state on a TV screen during 0 - 240 scanlines; during scanlines 241 - 262, the CPU is updating the state of PPU for the next frame, then the cycle repeats.

-One way to intercept is to read the screen state right after NMI interrupt - when PPU is done rendering current frame, but before CPU starts creating next one.
+One way to intercept is to read the screen state right after NMI interrupt - when PPU is done rendering the current frame, but before CPU starts creating the next one.

 First lets add callback to the bus, that will be called every time PPU triggers NMI: